We are beginning to see more bakery cafes opening in clustered areas across Singapore, specialising in croissants, sourdough, baguettes and the likes.

 Everton Park is considered one of the oldest neighbourhood in Singapore which has this quaint and laid-back vibes.
 But due to its vicinity to Outram Park, Keong Saik and Duxton, you do get the occasional hipster indie shops to be found here.

-If you happen to be in the Outram Park vicinity, you can explore newer cafes such as Ballad Of Anna May (Craig Road), At3 (Kampong Bahru), Dolc Patisserie (Kampong Bahru), Kream & Kensho (Kampung Bahru), and the revamped Strangers’ Reunion (Kampong Bahru).
+If you happen to be in the Outram Park vicinity, you may want explore newer cafes such as Ballad Of Anna May (Craig Road), At3 (Kampong Bahru), Dolc Patisserie (Kampong Bahru), Kream & Kensho (Kampung Bahru), and the revamped Strangers’ Reunion (Kampong Bahru).

 Though their name Pickle Bakery reminds me of the tongue twister – Peter Piper, you won’t be able to find pickled peppers in there but instead, two female bakers – Liz and Jas.